George-Marchment/hackathon/README.md

 nextflow main.nf
 ```

-When running the workflow, the user can specify which processes they want to be executed (by default they are all True in the *nextflow.config*).
+When running the workflow, the user can specify which processes they want to be executed (by default they are all set to True in the *nextflow.config*).

-Imagine the case, they don't want to run the *downloadFastqFiles* process to download the reads, but want to use the ones have been already downloaed (on a previous run), they would simply have run the following command :
+Imagine the case, the user does not want to run the *downloadFastqFiles* process (to download the reads), but wants to use the ones which have already been downloaded (on a previous run), they would simply have to run the following command :

 ```
 nextflow main.nf --downloadFastqFiles False
 ```

 > Note :  The reads which are used in this case are the ones found in data/seqs/ and following the pattern SRR*_{1,2}.fastq.
-If the user wants to use different fastq, they would have to change the *files* parameter in the same way.
+If the user wants to use different fastqs, they would have to change the *files* parameter in the same way.

 ___